L.A. Heat (film): Reception

 TV Guide gave the film two stars out of four, calling it "A reasonably entertaining low-budget crime thriller".
+Variety called the film "an okay made-for-video feature", praising Jacobs' "ernest performance" but describing the sound recording as "a bit rough and ready".

 Legacy

 The film was a success on home video and was followed by three sequels, Angels of the City (1989), L.A.
 Vice (1989), and Chance (1990), in which Lawrence Hilton-Jacobs reprises his role as Detective Jon Chance.